Backyard bluetongues large

 To keep lizards safe in your yard, provide them with hiding spots.
 For example, try putting pieces of PVC pipe into rockeries or garden beds for them to crawl into.

-If your dog or cat is showing signs of harming the lizard, it is best to move the lizard to the closest spot that has suitable, similar habitat to your own backyard.
+If your dog or cat is showing signs of harming the lizard, it may be best to move the lizard to the closest spot in your backyard, away from your pets, that has suitable similar habitat.

 Remember, moving them altogether really is a last resort as they will often cross roads to get back to their home range and might be hit by a car.